Last updated on 11th November 2021

 Business to Business:

-To promote the Rutherford Direct brand and product, we may conduct direct marketing campaigns to target corporate clients who may wish to purchase our product as an employee benefit.
-These campaigns will be conducted by either using prior consent from the individual or using a third-party mailing list.
+To promote Rutherford Diagnostics Limited, we may contact you direct using your company email address.
+These campaigns will be conducted by either using prior consent, a third-party mailing list, or known contact information i.e., collected at events, prior engagement, or public information.
 Where ‘Legitimate Interests’ is relied upon as a legal basis for processing, the individual reserves the right to opt-out at any time.
-Any direct marketing conducted under ‘Legitimate interests’ will only be used in relation to business-to-business customers
+Any direct marketing conducted under ‘Legitimate interests’ will only be used in relation to business-to-business customers.

 We never share or sell your data to external marketing companies.